opendocsg/opendoc-supreme-court-practice-directions-2021/PART-14-Proceedings before the Appellate Division, the Court of Appeal, the Court of 3 Supreme Court Judges under the Legal Profession Act and appeals to the General Division under the Medical Registration Act.md

 (5)	If a party wishes to rely on a document which does not exist in the electronic case file, he must file the document together with the respective forms of appeal bundles.
 Further, a table of contents must be included for these documents.
 These documents must be paginated consecutively at the centre top of the page and the solicitor must ensure that the pagination takes into account the pages comprising the respective forms of appeal bundles and the table of contents for these additional documents.
 For example, if the form of the record of appeal is 5 pages and the table of contents for the additional documents is 2 pages, the first page of the first document should be paginated as page 8.

-(6)	In addition to the requirement for electronic filing (where applicable), parties are to comply with the directions contained in this paragraph for the provision of hard and soft copies to assist the Court unless otherwise directed.
+(6)	In addition to the requirement for electronic filing (where a pplicable), parties are to comply with the directions contained in this paragraph for the provision of hard and soft copies to assist the Court unless otherwise directed.

 ***Appeals under Order 18 of the Rules of Court 2021***